uchicago-cs/cmsc22000/website/hw/hw1_rubric.rst

 Quality
 -------

-Amswering most of the Part III exercises correctly will bump you from an N to an S, or from an S to an E. To do this, your submission can only have at most three of the following issues in Part III:
+Answering most of the Part III exercises correctly will bump you from an N to an S, or from an S to an E. To do this, your submission can only have at most three of the following issues in Part III:

 - Exercise 1: Did not identify the correct git command